World Metro System Facts

-THE world's first metro, now the world's oldest system, is the London Underground in England, also known as the Tube, which was opened in 1863.
-Although known locally as the undergound, it runs both under and above ground.
+THE world's first metro, now the world's oldest system, is the London Underground in England, which is more commonly known as the Tube, which was opened in 1863.

 Visit our page - Lines And Stations Of The London Underground - to read more about this system.

 THE world's longest metro system is the Shanghai Metro in China at 434 kilometers long.
 The system also incorporates the world's only tourist tunnel, the Bund Sightseeing Tunnel, which travels under the city's Huangpu River between East Nanjing Road station and Pudong station.

 Visit our page - Lines and Stations of the Shanghai Metro - to read more about this system.

-THE metro system with the most number of stations in the world is the New York City Subway in U.S.A, with 422 stations.
+THE metro system with the most number of stations in the world is the New York City Subway in U.S.A, with four hundred and twenty two stations.

 Visit our page - Lines and Stations of the New York City Subway - to read more about this system.

-THE country with the highest number of metro systems in the world is the USA, with subways - as they are called in the U.S - situated in at least 32 cities.
+THE country with the highest number of metro systems in the world is the USA with subway systems situated in at thirty two cities.

 THE smallest city in the world to have a rapid transit metro is Lausanne in Switzerland.
-Lausanne is just 41.37 sq kms in size and it's 15 kilometre long Metro Lausanne consists of 2 lines and 28 stations.
+Lausanne is just 41.37 square kilometers in size and it's fifteen kilometer long Metro Lausanne consists of two lines and twenty eight stations.

 THE world's smallest metro system is the 3.8 km long Metropolitana di Catania situated on the Italian island of Sicily which consists of just one line and six stations.

-THE world's first metro system to be built solely for the use of religious pilgrims, is the 18.1 km long Al Mashaaer Al Muqaddassah Metro, which opened in November 2010 in Saudi Arabia's holy city of Mecca.
+THE world's first metro system to be built solely for the use of religious pilgrims is the 18.1 kilometer long Al Mashaaer Al Muqaddassah Metro, which opened in November 2010 in Saudi Arabia's holy city of Mecca.

-THE world's busiest metro system, in terms of passenger number, is the Tokyo / Toei Subway, with 8 million passengers a day, or 3.16 billion a year.
+THE world's busiest metro system, in terms of passenger number, is Tokyo's Toei Subway with eight million passengers a day, or 3.16 billion a year.